 Other positive cost benefits were simply icing on the cake: reduction in hardware cost and space required, reduction in power use and cooling expense, reduction in maintenance time on equipment and the requisite software.
 Not to mention the savings in the time necessary to manage users.
 With Esna Cloudlink, Berg creates his user email accounts in Unity Connection and those are automatically federated across Google Apps.

 In Berg’s view, the Esna solution was ideal: “I spent more time worrying about planning the initial deployment than I have spent thinking about the product in the almost year since it was installed.
 And Esna’s support is top-notch; they are only a phone call away if I ever need them.”

 The easy, almost out-of-the-box deployment, the proactive maintenance and support Esna provides as well as the cost-benefits of the Esna Cloudlink solution made this choice the right one for Wilson Hurd.

 - Cisco B-Series Server, virtualized with VMware

 - Google Apps / Gmail

 Esna Cloudlink seamlessly integrates Cisco Collaboration solutions with cloud-based productivity applications such as Google™ Apps, VMware® Zimbra and Jive®.
-Cloudlink is a pure software solution that leverages standards-based SIP and vendor APIs and SDKs.
+Esna Cloudlink is a pure software solution that leverages standards-based SIP and vendor APIs and SDKs.
 It runs in an existing virtualized environment and supports VMware Vsphere 4.x and higher.
-Cloudlink is easy to install and administer with configuration wizards that automatically provision Cisco Unity Connection users on the solution.
-Cloudlink is Cisco Compatible Certified for Cisco Unity Connection 8.5.1ES78 or 8.6.2ES20.
+Esna Cloudlink is easy to install and administer with configuration wizards that automatically provision Cisco Unity Connection users on the solution.
+Esna Cloudlink is Cisco Compatible Certified for Cisco Unity Connection 8.5.1ES78 or 8.6.2ES20.